IdotMaster1/pear/README.md

 A simple game engine written in C++ with SDL2 🍐

 ## NOTE
-a total rewrite is plan, it will feature an easier-to-use API
+a total rewrite is planned, it will feature an easier-to-use API